pinobatch/libbet/05-burndown/note_from_nocash.md

    distinctive enough in both shade and texture for the low-contrast monochrome passive-matrix STN LCD of the original Game Boy.
 2. The game's intro mentions "you are a boulder".
-Design and animate a "boulder girl" inspired by the pear-shaped Terra-Firmians from _DuckTales_ episode "Earth Quack".
-Write a Python tool to read sprites off a sprite sheet.
+Design and animate Libbet, a boulder girl inspired by the pear-shaped Terra-Firmians from _DuckTales_ episode "Earth Quack".
+Write a Python tool to read cels off a sprite sheet and combine duplicate tiles.
 3. Write a reference implementation of floor generation in Python.
    Add constraints to reject unplayable floors.
 To the original, which only ensured maximum score >= area, I added three: same